awenas/oci-workshop-for-kubernetes/README.md

 # OCI Workshop For Kubernetes

-A workshop for deploying applications to Oracle Container Engine (Kubernetes).
+A series of workshops for deploying applications to Oracle Container Engine (Kubernetes).

 ## Topics

 * Creating clusters
+  - Oracle Container Engine
 * Deploying a stateless application
 * Storage
   - Block storage